Ukulele History: From Hawaii’s Royal Courts to the World

 Its Hawaiian name, ʻukulele, is often translated as “jumping flea,” a playful reference to how fast musicians’ fingers move across the strings.

-Fun fact for kids: Ukuleles are so light and small that they became popular on sailing ships because sailors could play them even in cramped cabins.
+Ukuleles are so light and small that they became popular on sailing ships because sailors could play them even in cramped cabins.

 The Real Ukulele History: From Portugal to Hawaii

-• Portuguese craftsmanship
+• Indigenous Portuguese wood varieties

 Hawaii Gives the Ukulele Its Identity